sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 -  dependencies introduced through inheritance are included *transitively*;
    a dependency is introduced through inheritance if a class/trait in one file inherits from a trait/class in another file
--  all other direct dependencies are included; other dependencies are also called "meber reference" dependencies because they are introduced by referring to a member (class, method, type, etc.) defined in some other source file
+-  all other direct dependencies are considered by name hashing optimization;
+   other dependencies are also called "member reference" dependencies because they are introduced by referring to a member (class, method, type, etc.) defined in some other source file
+-  name hashing optimization considers all member reference dependencies in context of interface changes of a given source file; it tries to prune irrelevant dependencies by looking at names of members that got modified and checking if dependent source files mention those names

 Here's an example illustrating the definition above: